akanainc/automation/com.akana.ps.automation/README.md

 * --key=\<container key\>
 * --filepath Path to the zip file that needs to be extracted
 * --installpath Path to the installation
+* --deployFiles is an archive file that contains any extra files to be added to a containers deploy directory

 ## Container Script
 To run container as standalone: